Dance party: In the United States

 One of the most significant school dances is prom, a relatively formal event normally reserved for Junior grade and Senior grade students.
 Some schools host a winter formal, a similar event, for the lower grades.
 In the 1950s, informal school dances in the United States were often called sock hops.
 The traditional Sadie Hawkins dance may be formal or semi-formal.

 Live band dance

 A live band dance is an event where the means of serving the dancefloor involves the use of a live band.
 Before the rise of discothèques and DJ-based dancefloors with recorded music (prior to the 1950s), live bands were the ubiquitous means of serving the dancefloor.
 Along with that, slow-dancing was the primary method of dancing at the time.
 However; the rise of Rock and Roll music initially made it hard for people to dance when it was popularized in the early 1950s, however people quickly adapted to it and started dancing at higher speeds almost coinciding the rise of DJ-based dancefloors.
 Live bands have quickly been displaced by DJ-based dancefloors as the DJ stands took up less space than bandstands and that it played recorded music.

-Ambience

 A rave held in a warehouse-sized venue, with elaborate lighting and powerful sound system.

-Dance parties are usually held at night, and may be hosted in private homes, bars, gymnasiums, nightclubs, community centers, ballrooms, or other large open spaces suitable for use as a dance floor by many people simultaneously.

-The music at dance parties is usually played through a PA system or a more powerful sound system, and is often supplied by a DJ who selects and plays pre-recorded songs from vinyl records, compact discs or with a laptop; however, some dance parties feature live instrumentalists or musicians playing their music live on an instrument, or with a laptop.
-Raves and other large, modern dance parties use visual and lighting effects, such as strobe lighting and smoke machines.